Gapminder/waffle-server-importers-exporters/README.world-legacy.md

 ## Update indicators one-by-one:

-Step 1: First you import the google spreadsheets
+### Step 1: First you import the google spreadsheets

 ws_import/procedures/gw/indicators.py and change the google spreadsheet key in the following line at the end of the file:

 ```
-#UNCOMMENT HERE:
+#CHANGE INDICATOR KEY HERE:
 write_indicators('http://spreadsheets.google.com/pub?key=0ArfEDsV3bBwCdGhSY2trbEVpYnNsMENqendaVm5ucnc', '0ArfEDsV3bBwCdGhSY2trbEVpYnNsMENqendaVm5ucnc')
 ```

-Then run indicators.py while being in the directory and you can find the data in waffle-import-export/data/out/gw/indicators/ as 0ArfEDsV3bBwCdGhSY2trbEVpYnNsMENqendaVm5ucnc.json
+Then run indicators.py (see command below) while being in the directory and you can find the data in waffle-import-export/data/out/gw/indicators/ as 0ArfEDsV3bBwCdGhSY2trbEVpYnNsMENqendaVm5ucnc.json

 ```
 python ws_import/procedures/gw/indicators.py
 ```

-Step 2: Export to XML:
+### Step 2: Export to XML

-go to  ws_export/indic.py and change the google spreadsheet key in the following line:
+Go to ws_export/indic.py and change the google spreadsheet key in the following line:

 ```
-#UNCOMMENT HERE:
+#CHANGE INDICATOR KEY HERE:
 write_indicator_file("0ArfEDsV3bBwCdGhSY2trbEVpYnNsMENqendaVm5ucnc", entity_names)
 ```

-and run indic.py and the data will be in data/out/gw/xml.
+Run indic.py (see command below) and the data will be in data/out/gw/xml:

 ```
 python ws_export/indic.py